Tennis Magazine Tech Talk

 Squeezing is the typical motion for strengthening muscle in the forearm and to help prevent tennis elbow, but Elbow Ease turns this technique on its head.
 Slide your fingers into the silicon hoops and extend them away from your palm until they're spread apart from each other, then hold for a few seconds.
 By repeating this motion you will immediately feel it working.

 After back pain, elbow problems are the most common injury for golfers.
 Actually, golfers get tennis elbow far more than they get golfer’s elbow by a ratio of about 4 to 1.
 The lead elbow is more susceptible than the trailing elbow because it is kept straighter and absorbs more of the vibrations at impact.

-Elbow Ease® can also help relieve repetitive pain that might be caused by:
+Elbow Ease® can also help reduce recurring pain that might be caused by:

 Baseball - Sailing – Fishing - Football - Volleyball - Arthritis - Swimming - Work related strains from Plumbing - Carpentry, or working in the garden - using a Computer - Carpel-tunnel syndrome and even gaming.